hotforfeature/origami/README.md

 npm install @codebakery/origami
 ```

 Import each module as described in the links above, or if you need all of the modules you can simply import `OrigamiModule`.
-Include the `CUSTOM_ELEMENTS_SCHEMA` schema to enable custom elements in Angular templates.
+Include `CUSTOM_ELEMENTS_SCHEMA` to enable custom elements in Angular templates.

 ```ts
 import { NgModule, CUSTOM_ELEMENTS_SCHEMA } from '@angular/core';